-There’s no need to address your friends and family as ‘ladies and gentlemen’ (chances are they’re not) and you don’t need to toast the bridesmaids (though it is essential you say how gorgeous they look even if they’re already on their second bottle of Pinot).
+There’s no need to address your friends and family as ‘ladies and gentlemen’ (chances are they’re not), and you don’t need to toast the bridesmaids (though it is essential you say they’re gorgeous even if they’re already on their second bottle of Pinot).

 The thank yous are, of course, important.
 Your marriage is frankly doomed if you forget to thank your mum in law.

 The groom traditionally thanks

 - his parents

 Of course, there may be others you want to mention (children from previous relationships?) but resist the urge to read out half the guest list.
 Nothing kills off a groom speech quicker than a tedious thank you list.
 Keep each individual thanks to less than 50 words and to include a sense of fun throughout.